Susan Lynn

-Susan M. Lynn (born in Philadelphia, Pennsylvania) is an American politician and a Republican member of the Tennessee House of Representatives representing District 57 since January 8, 2013.
+Susan M. Lynn (born April 26, 1964) is an American politician and a Republican member of the Tennessee House of Representatives representing District 57 since January 8, 2013.
 Lynn served from January 2003 until November 2010.
 In 2012 Lynn was re-elected to the Tennessee House.

 Early life

 Susan Lynn was born on April 26 in Philadelphia, Pennsylvania.
 She graduated high school from Newburgh Free Academy (NFA) in Newburgh, NY and completed her BS in economics at Tennessee State University.

 Political career

 In March 2018, she sponsored legislation requiring Tennessee schools to prominently display "In God We Trust".

 In 2020, Lynn voted against removal of a bust honoring Ku Klux Klan Grand Wizard Nathan Bedford Forrest from the Tennessee State Capitol building.

 Lynn proposed an anti-transgender bathroom bill in 2016.
 She called transgender identity a "mental disorder".

 With Bill Ketron, Lynn sponsored a "no-go zone" bill in February 2015.

+In 2023, Lynn supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.